 Sheldon itself boasts a variety of shopping facilities, with Wells Green Shopping Centre being popular with the local residents.
 There are also three major supermarkets serving the area.

 Sheldon Country Park and Elmdon Park, with it's beautiful nature reserve, are both close by.
 There are a variety of eateries in Sheldon, serving both traditional and international cuisine.
-In terms of entertainment, the National Exhibition Centre and LG Arena are located just off the A45, both offering numerous events and concerts.
+In terms of entertainment, the National Exhibition Centre, Genting Arena and Resorts World are located just off the A45, offering numerous events, concerts, dining and shopping.